dgraph-io/dgraph/wiki/content/get-started/index.md

 ## Step 3: Run Queries
-{{% notice "tip" %}}Once Dgraph is running, you can access user interface at [`http://localhost:8081`](http://localhost:8081).
+{{% notice "tip" %}}Once Dgraph is running, you can access Ratel at [`http://localhost:8000`](http://localhost:8000).
 It allows browser-based queries, mutations and visualizations.

 The mutations and queries below can either be run from the command line using `curl localhost:8080/query -XPOST -d $'...'` or by pasting everything between the two `'` into the running user interface on localhost.{{% /notice %}}